 - Use topically or aromatically for motion sickness.

-- Apply to stomach when you eat too much or are eating unhealthy to soothe the stomach.
+- Apply to the stomach when you eat too much or are eating unhealthy to soothe the stomach.

 - Aids digestion by relaxing the colon.